WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 <sup>D3</sup> An idle link carries some risks but we currently expect local networking so we'll not worry about this for now.
 The main issue with relying on timeliness is that the current Pony mute/unmute system can create a bit of a problem when paired with head of line blocking issues.
 Alternative solutions exist to allow multiplexing to get around this problem but the complexity is not worth the benefit at the moment.

 <sup>D4</sup> One might assume the pipeline has completed processing messages up to that point of reference across all pipelines that use that source.
 There are plenty of other ways this could be configured to work, depending on the trade-offs an application requires and which options are enabled in Wallaroo.

-<sup>D5</sup> Wallaroo does not have very sophisticated error handling at the application level for cases like these so we'll assume the connector script has been customized to do the right thing in most cases.
-An error here should always mean halt.
-If that is not expected then it should not continue sending from that stream and should not notify to reset the stream until the stream state itself has been repaired in some way.

 ## Protocol State Machine